pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 We are excited to announce the release of Audit Logs on [Pulumi](https://app.pulumi.com) for enterprise organizations.
-Audit logs enable the tracking of activity of users within an organization.
+Audit logs enable you to track the activity of users within an organization.
 Audit logs attempt to answer who did what, when they did it and where.
+Pulumi audit logs attempt to answer these questions by recording entries for activities invoked by users.
 Having audit logs can deter malicious activity before it starts.
 They are also great to playback events that occured during something like an incident review.